 Ideally, your security provider will supply all the technology and equipment required from uniforms to intrusion sensors so you don’t need to look for other suppliers.
 However, ask what provisions they make for incident reporting, patrol notification, facility and safety inspection tracking, etc., to ensure they are providing an all-in-one security solution.

 How do you charge for your services?

-Find out how often and what way you will be billed.
 Will the security company charge a flat fee for all services or will you be charged per officer?
 If your security solution includes individuals with different levels of skill and experience, it may be more cost-effective to be charged an hourly rate per officer.